matthewlong29/PareAndFlourish_Site/_posts/2016-12-26-inequality-workforce.md

 If any of these stories hit a nerve, take a look at Sheryl Sandberg’s book <a href="/reading-list">Lean In: Women, Work and the Will to Lead</a>.
 Sandberg has brought to light stories and facts that will shine a bright light on the sometimes dark side of women in business.
 If you’re looking for your next motivation to advance your career, Lean In will light a fire.
 Maybe you don’t have the time to devote to reading right now.
 You can skim our <a href="/blog/review-of-lean-in/">review</a> of her book.

 Even if it takes decades, we’ll get there.
 We’ll get there a hell of a lot faster if we work together.
 Do you have a story about workplace sexism?
-Tell us about it in the comments.
 Check out our next post on mastering work-life balance!